RedHatOfficial/ansible-cloud_utils/README.md

 ### configure_vm_network_and_ip.yml
 Configures the virtualization provider network and IP for given hosts.
 This is useful if need migrate a VM from one vlan/subnet to another vlan/subnet by updating both the virtualization provider and destination host.

+The concept is that this playbook is cloud provider agnostic and can figure out how to move a VM from one network to another on any cloud provider, staying on that same provider, based on gathering facts about the VM.
+Though currently it has only been tested and written for a couple providers, as need arises for more providers the playbook can be easly extended to handle more.

 #### Tested With
 * Red Hat Virtualization
   * 4.0.5